terra-money/docs/docs/Reference/Terra-core/Module-specifications/spec-oracle.md

 After the votes are tallied, the winners of the ballots are determined with [`tally()`](#tally).

-Voters that have managed to vote within a narrow band around the weighted median are rewarded with swap fees.
+Voters that have managed to vote within a narrow band around the weighted median are rewarded with swap fees from the oracle reward pool.
+Swap fees from the reward pool are then distributed over a 2-year period.
 See [`k.RewardBallotWinners()`](#k-rewardballotwinners) for more details.

 ### Reward Band